Paul Mecurio: Got No Game with Paul Mecurio (HBO)

-Sports Central - Comedy Central
+Sports Central (Comedy Central)

-Mecurio hosted, co-created, and was showrunner and executive producer television pilot for Comedy Central's Sports Central, a sports comedy news show.

-that he co-created, and executive produced and in which he starred.
+Mecurio hosted, co-created, and was showrunner and executive producer television pilot for Comedy Central's Sports Central, a sports comedy news show that he co-created and executive produced, and in which he starred.

-Paul Mecurio's Permission to Speak - Off Broadway
+Paul Mecurio's Permission to Speak (Off Broadway)

-Mecurio created, executive produced and starred in his hit, unique one-man Broadway show, “Paul Mecurio’s Permission to Speak” which was met with rave reviews and been nominated for the prestigious “Best One-Man Show” Broadway Alliance Award.
+Mecurio created, executive produced and starred in his one-man Off-Broadway show “Paul Mecurio’s Permission to Speak,” which was met with rave reviews and nominated for the prestigious “Best One-Man Show” Broadway Alliance Award.
 The show will be returning to Broadway.

-Other Media
+Other media

+Mecurio has hosted his own shows for Comedy Central, HBO and CBS.
+He has appeared in his own Comedy Central and Showtime specials.

-Mecurio currently hosts the hit, critically acclaimed podcast "Inside Out w/Paul Mecurio” on iTunes, Spotify, iHeart, and Audioboom.
+Mecurio hosts the podcast "Inside Out w/Paul Mecurio” on iTunes, Spotify, iHeart, and Audioboom.